magento/devdocs/guides/v2.1/extension-dev-guide/staging/Staging.md

 ### Indexes and indexing modes

 When update is applied, the indexer handles it according to the actual indexing mode.
 In a preview mode, indexing is not applied.
-Data are loaded for the open page only.
+Data is loaded for the open page only.

 [Learn more about indexing in Magento.](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/indexing.html)

 ### Data migration

-The Magento_Staging module includes a utility, which performs migration of scheme and data to [staging](#staging) modules from the extending modules.
-(For example, scheme and data migration from the Magento_Catalog module to the Magento_CatalogStaging module.)

-The utility is used in staging module `Setup` only.
-It receives a configuration from a staging module, changes schema and migrates data.
+The Magento_Staging module uses the `\Magento\Staging\Setup\BasicSetup` class during installation.
+This class changes database schema and migrates data.

 #### Migration of attributes with range

-Each update attribute that contain time range is synchronized with dates of campaign.
+Each update attribute that contains a time range is synchronized with dates of campaign.
 Attributes with time range are removed from the UI.